Philamericus/portfolio/README.md

 ## Blog

-For around 10 years, I kept a knowledge dump of issues that I came across in MS Word and MadCap Flare, and other technical writing issues.
+I keep a knowledge dump of issues that I come across in technology, MS Word and MadCap Flare, and other technical writing issues.
    - See the blog [here](https://phlogtastic.home.blog/)

 ## Engineering Work
 I started my career as an Electrical Engineer working on ASICs.
+Here is some brief information about those companies.

 - Freescale Semiconductor
     - Verification for the [i.MX35](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-mature-processors/multimedia-applications-processors-audio-connectivity-automotive-applications:i.MX351), a Multimedia Applications Processor for audio connectivity and automotive applications.
 Arm11™ core running at 532 MHz with 90 nm technology.